BITSS/RT2_remote_2020/README.md

 Version control is a powerful way to carefully track revisions to your documents as well as to manage collaboration.
 Git and Github Desktop are packaged together [here](https://desktop.github.com/).
 Git is the command line tool, and Github Desktop is a GUI version of the same tool.

-There are actually [a whole bunch of GUI apps](https://git-scm.com/downloads/guis) that can act as front ends, so you might find later that you prefer another, but we'll stick with Github Desktop for the demo.

 ### 2. A good text editor